Conflux-Chain/conflux-doc/docs/get_started.md

 Conflux can be configured using either the CLI options or a config file.
 Should the CLI flags and the config file disagree about a setting, the CLI takes precedence.

 The config file follows the format of [TOML](https://github.com/toml-lang/toml).
 The path of the configuration file can be set with the CLI option `--config path/to/conflux.toml`.
-A default configuration file `default.toml` with every configuration explained has been provided in the directory `run`, and you can start customizing your configuration from there.
+A default configuration file `tethys.toml` with every configuration explained has been provided in the directory `run`, and you can start customizing your configuration from there.

 You can list all CLI options by running  `$ ./conflux --help`.
 The vast majority of CLI options map to a setting in the TOML file, for example `--public-address 127.0.0.1:32323` can be set by creating a config file: